wdi-sg/intro-to-coding/README.md

   <ul>
 </aside>
 ```
+---

-## Step 2: Adding Style to Content with CSS
+## Part 2: Adding Style to Content with CSS
-Next let's add some style to our site.
+Now that we've learnt about CSS, let's add some style to our site.
 In your CSS file or CSS tab in Codepen let's add the following rules.

 ### Body
 Let's tell our page body to have 0 margin and a nice background-color e.g. thistle.